-These tender centered, crispy-skinned baked plantains are perfect served as a healthy side dish or snack.
+These tender-centered, crispy-skinned plantains can be baked or air-fried and are perfect served as a healthy side dish or snack.
 Using just three base ingredients, and optional extra seasonings, this dish is incredibly versatile.
 Plus, this recipe is naturally gluten-free, paleo, vegan, and easy to make.

 With plantains’ popularity on the up and up, this ingredient is now readily available in countries all over the world, so I thought it was the perfect time to share this recipe for everyone wanting to start experimenting with it.

-While fried plantain chips are an incredibly popular version of cooking this ingredient, I love my oven-baked version.
-Not only is this far healthier than the fried version, but they are also easier on my stomach, and this method is less messy and less effort.
+While fried plantain chips are an incredibly popular version of cooking this ingredient, I love my oven-baked or air fryer version.
+Not only is this far healthier than the deep-fried version, but they are also easier on my stomach, and this method is less messy and less effort.

 What Is Plantain?